Personal Independence Payment (PIP) toolkit

 Eating and drinking

 This activity looks at your ability to eat and drink, including cutting food into pieces and conveying it to your mouth.

 You should talk about spilling food if this means you have to change your clothes after meals.

 The descriptors (legal tests) are:

-Needs to use an aid or appliance, other than spectacles or contact lenses, to be able to read or understand either basic or complex written information.
+- to use an aid or appliance to be able to take nutrition; or

-- Do you need someone to read your correspondence to you?
+- Do you need someone to cut up your food on your behalf?

-- Do you need help to locate and read street signs or shop names?
+- Do you need help finding and taking bones out of fish or meats?

-You should put your answers to these questions in the section on the form called "Extra information".
+Put your answers in the section called “Extra information”.